 Lost Coast Day 2 (LCT Junction to Miller Flat)

 I woke up late in the morning; the fatigue is no doubt contributing to a reasonably good night’s sleep (and a few edibles).
 My companions were already up waiting for my lazy bum to join.
-We fired up our portable stoves, made breakfast burritos while enjoying the view of the coast and chilling to the motion of the ocean waves.

 A suitable camp location on the Lost Coast.
 We packed our tents and continued our hike knowing that the next several miles of the Lost Coast Trail will be on the beach, and there’s a section are impassable at high tide we were hoping to avoid.